ExHammer/hammer/doc_src/Frontpage.md

 A primary goal of the Hammer project is to make it easy to implement new storage backends.
 See the [documentation on creating backends](/hammer/creatingbackends.html) for more details.

+## New!
+Hammer-Plug

+We've just released a new helper-library to make adding rate-limiting to your Phoenix (or other plug-based) application even easier: [Hamme.Plug](https://github.com/ExHammer/hammer-plug).